Local

 About an hour later, Perry said, Merino asked her friend to pick her up, but the friend was unable to do so because they were at school.
 Her sister said this is what makes her believe Merino may be in danger.

-Merino reportedly hasn’t responded to messages since, her sister said.
+Merino hasn’t responded to messages since, her sister said.
 Her last known social media activity was at 4 p.m.
 April 21.

 In the days following her disappearance, the National Center for Missing and Exploited Children and other organizations have shared her story in response to the family’s concerns.
+Merino’s story has since made national news, with support coming from as far as the U.K. and Colombia, Perry told the Coral Springs News.

 Investigators said they’re working to identify the individual from Snapchat and are asking anyone with information to call Detective Daniel Powers at 954-346-1223 or email dpowers@coralsprings.gov.